CodingCellist/codingcellist.github.io/static/files/DecEqIntro.md

 - Zoe Stafford (z-snails/z_snail) and Guillaume Allais (gallais) for help with understanding `rewrite` and `void`.
+- Tom Harley (magnostherobot) for reading this once I'd published it, and spotting that I'd confused "injective" for "congruent".
 - the hacker known as "Alex" (mangopdf), for making me realise I was [writing a textbook when I didn't need to](https://mango.pdf.zone/i-give-you-feedback-on-your-blog-post-draft-but-you-dont-send-it-to-me)